Table of Contents

 - Search and destroy: use a UV light to find any dried urine you may have missed.

 - Use the right cleaning products to combat the urine smell.

 - Get a deeper clean on fabric stains with a wet vac.

 - Repeat as necessary to prevent future stains.

 Step One: Get Rid of the Liquid

 To avoid urine odors and stains from affecting your subfloor, time is of the essence!
 For fresh messes, you’ll first need to work on soaking up as much of the liquid as you can.

 Carpet or Upholstery?
 Soak it up!

-To remove dog urine and that dog pee smell from carpet, cover the area with paper towels or an absorbent cloth and use your hands or feet to gently press down.
+Cover the carpeted area with paper towels or other absorbent cloth, and use your hands or feet to gently press down.
 This will help draw out and soak up as much liquid as possible.
 You may need to use several paper towels, so you don’t get pee on yourself.